replicatedhq/replicated-field-labs/labs/lab05-airgap/README.md

 ***
 ## Moving Assets into place

-If you haven't already, you can log out of the airgapped instance with `exit` or ctrl+D.
+If you haven't already, you can log out of the Air Gap instance with `exit` or ctrl+D.
-Our next step is to collect the assets we need for an airgapped installation:
+Our next step is to collect the assets we need for an Air Gap installation:

-1. A license with the airgap entitlement enabled
+1. A license with the Air Gap entitlement enabled
-2. An airgap bundle containing the kURL cluster components
+2. An Air Gap bundle containing the kURL cluster components
-3. An airgap bundle containing the application components
+3. An Air Gap bundle containing the application components

 (2) and (3) are separate artifacts to cut down on bundle size during upgrade scenarios where only the application version is changing and no changes are needed to the underlying cluster.

 #### Building an Airgap Release

-By default, only the Stable and Beta channels will automatically build airgap bundles
+By default, only the Stable and Beta channels will automatically build Air Gap bundles

 - manually build
 - set channel to auto build

-For a production application, airgap releases will be built automatically on the Stable channel, so this won't be necessary.
+For a production application, Air Gap releases will be built automatically on the Stable channel, so this won't be necessary.

-In this case, since we're working off the `lab05-airgap` channel, you'll want to enable airgap builds on that channel.
+In this case, since we're working off the `lab05-airgap` channel, you'll want to enable Air Gap builds on that channel.

 You can check the build status by navigating to the "Release History" for the channel.